How to Write a Project Brief for Websites & Mobile Apps the Right Way

 - FQ - Health-minded Fitness App.
 A comprehensive brief from our client plus deep UX research from our side allowed us to create a fully-fledged native iOS application.
 The range of functions included getting recommendations on nutrition and training, subscriptions, weight-tracking, sharing progress with other users, and communicating with them.

 We gave you these examples to show how a proper project brief streamlines the whole design and development process and helps to avoid additional costs associated with misunderstandings in requirements.
 That’s why filling in a custom online brief is an obligatory first step in working with the Agente team.

 Too many clients rely on designers’ intuition and ask to cover the lacking details with something “of your choice” or something that is “trendy.”
 This is a common mistake, which inevitably leads to misunderstanding.

-We developed our own way of dealing with blank spots in the brief: Our team provides a template and arranges a meeting in which our specialists carefully inquire about any project-related details.
+We developed our own way of dealing with blank spots in the mobile app or software development requirements brief: Our team provides a template and arranges a meeting in which our specialists carefully inquire about any project-related details.

 If you are planning to develop a bespoke website or application, we are here to explain your first steps and to give you a project brief to fill in. we are ready to create the software product in line with your requirements and budget.

 Useful articles from our content team right to your inbox!